"It's not an easy decision, Commander, but it's one you'll have to make."

 "Rub some dirt into it, ya wimp."

-Jack of All Stats: They tend to be average in most respects compared to the other classes, except movement speed if the Corporal "Sprinter" passive ability (increases Walking range by 3 tiles and Running range by an extra 3 tiles) is chosen.
+Jack of All Stats: They tend to be average in most respects compared to the other classes, except movement speed if the Corporal "Sprinter" passive ability (increases walking range by 3 tiles and dashing range by an extra 3 tiles) is chosen.
 Their assault rifles also tend to be middle of the road in all stats.
 The "Deep Pockets" passive ability learned at Major rank also enhances their potential versatility.

 The Medic: Technically, any class can use Medikits, but only the Support has abilities that emphasize this part of their job description: